Running WRF¶

 Do not change physics options until after running the ndown program.

-(Optional) To refine the vertical resolution when running ndown, set vert_refine_fact (see Namelist Variables for details).
+(Optional) To refine vertical resolution, set vert_refine_fact (see Namelist Variables for details).
 Alternatively, use the utility v_interp to refine vertical resolution (see WRF Post-processing, Utilities, & Tools for details).

-Run ndown.exe, which uses input from the coarse grid wrfout* file(s), and the wrfndi_d02 file.
-This produces files: wrfinput_d02 and wrfbdy_d02
+Run ndown.exe, which uses input from the coarse grid wrfout* file(s), and the wrfndi_d02 file to produce wrfinput_d02 and wrfbdy_d02 files.

 ./ndown.exe >& ndown.out or mpiexec -np 4 ./ndown.exe